Finian's Rainbow: Original productions in New York and London

 The original Broadway production opened on January 10, 1947, at the 46th Street Theatre, where it ran for 725 performances.
 It was directed by Bretaigne Windust and choreographed by Michael Kidd, with orchestrations by Robert Russell Bennett and Don Walker.
 The cast included Ella Logan as Sharon, Donald Richards as Woody, Albert Sharpe as Finian, with the Lyn Murray Singers.
-David Wayne won both the Tony Award for Best Featured Actor in a Musical (the first one ever given) and the Theatre World Award for his performance as Og.
-The show also received Tonys for Best Conductor and musical director (Milton Rosenstock) and Best Choreography.
+For his performance as Og, David Wayne won both the Theatre World Award for outstanding Broadway debut performance and the first Tony Award ever given to a musical theatre performer.
+The show also would receive Tonys for Best Conductor and musical director for Milton Rosenstock and Best Choreography for Kidd.

-A London production opened at the Palace Theatre on October 21, 1947, running for only 55 performances.
+A London production opened at the Palace Theatre on October 21, 1947, running for merely 55 performances.

 Revivals from 1955 to 2004

 Finian's Rainbow was revived three times on Broadway by the New York City Center Light Opera Company.
 The brief 1955 production, directed by William Hammerstein and choreographed by Onna White, starred Helen Gallagher, Merv Griffin, and Will Mahoney, who was nominated for a Tony as Best Featured Actor in a Musical at the 10th Tony Awards.
 In 1960, Herbert Ross directed and choreographed a cast that included Jeannie Carson, Bobby Howes, Howard Morris, Sorrell Booke, and Robert Guillaume.
 A third revival was staged by the company in 1967.
 Major revivals of the musical were rare until the 2009 Broadway revival, as the musical's criticisms of bigotry against Black people in the American South had become dated, having been written before the modern Civil Rights movement and referring to forgotten political figures.
 However, in 2004 the Irish Repertory Theatre staged a well-received off-Broadway production starring Melissa Errico, Jonathan Freeman, and Malcolm Gets.